StackExchange/dnscontrol/docs/typescript.md

 That should be all you need to do!

-If your edit requires extra steps, please [file a bug](https://github.com/StackExchange/dnscontrol/issues) and we'll update this page.
+If your editor requires extra steps, please [file a bug](https://github.com/StackExchange/dnscontrol/issues) and we'll update this page.

 ### Bugs?